philzook58/philzook58.github.io/_posts/2025-04-08-knuckle_C_pcode.md

 Like a weld between disparate materials, this juncture is often a weakpoint of formal modelling of the system and thus should be explicitly tested.
 Tests are the greatest commonality between the two worlds and are applicable in both.
 I also have built some facilities for using hypothesis to fuzz between z3 versions and python versions of things

 Also tinkering on Rust and Lean printers.
 Rust is easier to print safe forms of and can be discharged via Kani.
 Implement ADTs via `Rc`.
-Lean is eating the proof assitant world but is also a nice functional programming language.
+Lean is eating the proof assistant world but is also a nice functional programming language.

 Smtlib extras in cbat <https://github.com/draperlaboratory/cbat_tools/pull/340> .
 Having multistore and multiselect in smtlib would be nice.
 It is awkward to read and write them.
 SMTLib readability and interpretability is really important for experimentation and debuggibng.
 It enablesy ou try out new encodings without building a whole thing.
 I've found it interesting that encoding tircks one might try to imporiove the encoding sometimes have physical reality.
 Tagged architectures can be ghost modelled.